By Cody Slingerland and Ben Goldstein

 In addition to your CRM, prospecting tools, email automation (both marketing automation and personal email sequences), and live chat, we recommend the following tools to complete your selling arsenal:

 Having a predictable sales cycle, effective sales techniques, and the right tools are all invaluable for reaching your SaaS sales goals.
-It takes time to get all these variables up and running, and even more time to fine-tune your process so that leads flow quickly through your pipleine and good prospects aren’t getting lost.
+It takes time to get all these variables up and running, and even more time to fine-tune your process so that leads flow quickly through your pipeline and good prospects aren’t getting lost.

 The best tool you have at your disposal?
 A simple and effective CRM.
 A CRM automates your sales process, manages your pipeline, effortlessly tracks the metrics that are important to you, and unites all your essential selling tools in one place.
 That means less time spent composing routine emails or doing data entry on spreadsheets and more time spent delivering an exceptional experience to your prospects.